Rules and Regulations for Tourists

 Likewise, if you have a 15 Day Visa on Arrival, this can be extended for another 15 days.
 And if you have a 60 Day SETV, this can also be extended another 30 days.

-The process for doing this is simple and can be done at the immigration office in Klong Yai on the mainland, near the Cambodian border.
+The process for doing this is simple and can be done at the immigration office in Laem Ngop on the mainland, not far from the ferry piers.

 Immigration office location: